wp-cli/handbook/commands/help/index.md

 title: 'wp help'
 ---

-`wp help` - Get help on a certain command.
+`wp help` - Get help on WP-CLI, or on a specific. command.

 <hr />

+[&lt;command&gt;...]
+: Get help on a specific command.

 ### EXAMPLES